 By now, many monitoring companies are used to the challenges of an on-prem/cloud hybrid.
 Things like auto-scaling instances and cloud provider-specific platform services are good examples of the kinds of challenges that monitoring has learned to handle to maintain proper visibility within hybrid environments.
 Many of these services and features required monitoring practices to adapt.
 Hybrid cloud environments are no different.

 When moving to containers, the timescale in which instances exist is much shorter and the dependencies between objects increase.
 This makes containers incredibly adaptable and allows for faster development and deployment, but it also means there’s a larger number of objects to monitor.
+Which brings us to the significance of the “pets vs. cattle” analogy.

-Pets vs. Cattle
+Monitoring Hybrid Clouds and Pets vs. Cattle

 The greater volume of smaller objects with shorter lifespans not only involves more moving parts that need to be understood on an individual level.
 It also requires an understanding of the “pets vs. cattle” concept.